agarrett-cybersec/cybersecurity-portfolio/README.md

 5. Threat Framework
 6. Forensics/Reporting

-Each directory contains notes, videos, and lessons learned from that stage of the journey.
+Each directory contains notes, tools, videos, and lessons learned from that stage of the journey.